skramm/udgcd/README.md

 ### Building & installing:
  <a name="s_build"></a>

 - header only, no build.
+Provided as a single file (the other files are useless for basic user).
 - To build & run the provided sample code, just use `make run`, no other dependency than BGL.
 (tested with boost 1.54, let me know if you discover any inconsistency with later releases.)

 ##### Installing
-Just copy the file `udgcd.hpp` where you want, or use the provided target of makefile:
+Just fetch the file `udgcd.hpp` above and store it where you want.
+Or use the provided target of makefile (if you clone the whole repo):
 `make install` (might require `sudo`).
 This will copy the file in `/usr/local/include/`